wsb1994/network-scanner/README.md

 # network-scanner
 A network scanner that determines if MySQL is running, and extracts data about it.
-It even checks for weird ports or other shenanigans.

 To run the service,